-To report a student absent or tardy, parents should either enter the student's absence/tardy on Genesis or call the Tel-Safe at 716-5200, Ext.
-5210 before 8:30AM.
-The student's name, classroom teacher, reason for the absence and length of absence should be clearly stated.
-If you are requesting homework, please do so at this time.
+To report a student absent or tardy, parents should either enter the student's absence/tardy on Genesis or call the Tel-Safe at 716-5500, Ext.
+5510 before 8:30AM.
+The student's first and last name (spelled slowly), classroom teacher, reason for the absence and length of absence should be clearly stated.
 Genesis and Tel-Safe are available 24 hours a day.
-Please note that we are required to contact a parent/guardian if a child is out of school and unaccounted for.
+Please note that we are required to contact a parent/guardian if a child is out of school and unaccounted for that school day.
 In such cases, if we are unable to contact a parent/guardian, the WW-P district policy is to then contact the police who will go to the home to ensure the child's safety.

-Absences must be explained in writing by a parent/guardian on the day the student returns.
 Students will be allowed to make up work and take tests missed because of excused absences.
 If a student is absent from school, he/she may not participate in afterschool or evening activities/events (performances, shows, concerts, etc.).

 Extended absences for travel, vacation, and/or personal plans are strongly discouraged due to the negative impact that such absences have on a child's education.
 For unexcused absences, the student will be responsible for obtaining and completing make-up work upon return to school.
 School materials and assignments will not be provided for vacations longer than a week.
-A copy of the district's Attendance Policy (Student Conduct 6A: 16-7.8) can be found on the district website.
+A copy of the district's Attendance Policy can be found on the district website (About Us then Policies and Regulations).